Why Is the Bitcoin Corporate Treasury Race Accelerating and What Are Its Impacts?

 The Numbers Behind the Boom

 All these numbers show that the pace of accumulation has been extraordinary.
 Public companies added roughly 494,000 BTC in 2025 alone, with another 62,000 BTC in Q1 2026.
-During the cycle, institutions were absorbing Bitcoin at nearly 2.8 times the rate of new mining supply, which is a structural demand shock that ETFs alone do not fully explain.
+During the cycle, institutions were absorbing Bitcoin at nearly 2.8x the rate of new mining supply, which is a structural demand shock that ETFs alone likely do not fully explain.

 Why Are Companies Doing This?

-Since Strategy’s buying in 2020, the core thesis has not changed: Bitcoin's fixed supply makes it an attractive hedge against inflation and currency devaluation.
-On the other hand, holding it on the balance sheet provides shareholders with leverage exposure to an appreciating asset without buying crypto directly.
+Since Strategy’s buying in 2020, the core thesis has not changed: Many companies view Bitcoin's fixed supply as a hedge against inflation and currency devaluation.
+On the other hand, holding it on the balance sheet can give shareholders indirect exposure to Bitcoin’s price movements without requiring them to own the asset directly.

-But the execution has gone beyond a buy-and-hold policy.
+The execution has gone beyond a buy-and-hold policy.
 Now, companies are running structured capital market operations.
-They are issuing convertible debt at the market offerings and even prefer stock to fund Bitcoin purchases.
+They are issuing convertible debt, at-the-market (ATM) equity offerings, and even prefer stock to fund Bitcoin purchases.

 Also, miners like MARA represent a different strategy.
 Instead of just selling their mined Bitcoin for cash, they are retaining a portion as treasury reserve.
 It effectively turns their existing operations into a Bitcoin accumulation engine.